DaycareIQ/blog.daycareiq.com/_posts/2015-01-26-alberta-child-care-subsidy-post.md

 *	What If I Don't Want To Send My Kids To A Daycare, Are There Other Options For Subsidy?
 *	What is the Alberta Child Care Subsidy?

-The Alberta Child Care Subsidy is a government funded program that provides financial assistance to low income families to help offset the cost of providing child care.

 ###How Do I Know If I Qualify?###